Kyoto’s Best Spots for Cherry Blossoms Sakura Viewing

 The most popular spot at Kamogawa River is the one closer to Gion area.
 There are not many cherry blossom/sakura trees at that part of the river.

 If you go to the other side of the river, you’ll reach a quiet place away from the people with more than enough sakura trees to take pictures of.
 It is anything but a stunning place to be during sakura season.
 The upper road of the river bank is even more gorgeous.
 The sakura trees line up forming a tunnel-like shading the road from the sun, make any passerby does not want to leave the place.
 I know for sure I would not want to leave.

 If I am to pick only one spot for sakura viewing in Kyoto, this would definitely be my pick.
 There is no other place as serene as this side of Kamogawa River in Kyoto when cherry blossoms bloom.

 If you are not the biggest fan of walking, the nearest bus stop to this place is Kamigamo shobuen cho.

-What makes Kaege Incline popular is the Sakura trees stretch along the inclination and the railway, a perfect combination that makes gorgeous pictures.
-This is extremely popular place, from family, couples, friends, solo traveler to wedding couples are flocked into Kaege Incline in sakura season.
+What makes Keage Incline popular is the Sakura trees stretch along the inclination and the railway, a perfect combination that makes gorgeous pictures.
+This is extremely popular place, from family, couples, friends, solo traveller to wedding couples are flocked into Keage Incline in sakura season.
 Picnic is possible but given the numbers of people passing by, this is not a good place for picnic.

-Philosopher’s Path seems like a common path with some Sakura on its sideways before you reach the river bank.
-The further you walk down the path, that is 1,8km in length, the more Sakura trees you can find and the more stunning the view is.
+Philosopher’s Path (Testugaku-no-michi) seems like a common path with some Sakura on its sideways before you reach the river bank.
+The further you walk down the path, that is 1.8 km in length, the more Sakura trees you can find and the more stunning the view is.
 Philosopher’s Path can easily be reached by walking from Silver Pavilion/Ginkakuji Temple.